mgrovic/jour329w_fall2025/assignments/cns_tag_browser.md

 git push origin main
 ```

 Submit the link to your tag browser directory (including both the working webpage and your `notes.md` file) in ELMS.
-Make sure your `index.html` file actually loads and displays the tags when opened in a browser!

 ### Extra Credit